-You can go long when a candlestick breaks above a resistance line and Stochastic Oscillator is in the overbought area at the same time.
+You can go long when a candlestick breaks above a resistance line and Stochastic Oscillator is in overbought area at the same time.

 A False Long Trade Setup:

-The below chart shows that a candlestick closed above a resistance line while the Stochastic Oscillator had not reached the overbought area.
+The chart below shows that a candlestick closed above a resistance line while the Stochastic Oscillator had not reached the overbought area.

-As you see, the price went down and retested the broken resistance line strongly after the resistance breakout:
+As you see, the price went down and retested the broken resistance line strongly after resistance breakout:

 A True Long Trade Setup:

-The below screenshot is self-explanatory.
+The screenshot below is self-explanatory.